-In February of 2021 a freak and unexpected freeze hit the state of Texas causing more damage than what was just reported on the news.
+In February of 2021, a freak and unexpected freeze hit the state of Texas causing more damage than what was just reported on the news.
 Damage that unfortunately trickled down to something as simple as paint.
-Texas, the nations leading petroleum refining producer, was hit hard by the freeze leaving them unable to refine the necessary raw materials needed for paint, windows and even vinyl siding.
+Texas, the nations leading petroleum refining producer, was hit hard by the freeze leaving them unable to refine the necessary raw materials needed for paint, windows, and even vinyl siding.
 Results left major companies like Sherwin Williams suddenly faced with both labor shortages and higher basic material costs from suppliers.
 Nearly every brand of paint uses materials sourced from Texas leaving no one spared.
-Even big box chains like Lowes and Home Depot were cleared of their shelves weeks ago as competition between home builders, independent contractors, and do-it-yourselfers continues to rise.
+Even big-box chains like Lowes and Home Depot have cleared of their shelves weeks ago as competition between home builders, independent contractors, and do-it-yourselfers continue to rise.
 Paint, like never before, is now a victim of the basic supply and demand model.
 And with demand increasing, rental investors should heed this warning- plan early.
 Many professionals are ordering paint that’s currently backlogged for several weeks and now stretching their appointment times out months.
-It’s also safe to note, paint can get old so that can from two years ago probably won’t match perfectly for touch ups.
+It’s also safe to note, paint can get old so that can from two years ago probably won’t match perfectly for touch-ups.

 A Boat Thousands Of Miles Away

 Texas froze over and a ship got stuck on the other side of the world all after a pandemic and we’re feeling the effects.
-From shipping delays, material shortages, and overall lack of labor the average costs for even simple job of touch-up painting has more than doubled.
-Finding even the most decent vendor available is tougher then ever, let alone at an affordable rate.
+From shipping delays, material shortages, and overall lack of labor the average costs for even a simple job of touch-up painting have more than doubled.
+Finding even the most decent vendor available is tougher than ever, let alone at an affordable rate.